IanMadd/academic/content/portfolio/Data_Tables.md

 title = "How To Use Data Tables in R"

 # Project summary to display on homepage.
-summary = "A guide to using the data.table package in R."
+summary = "A guide to using the data table package in R."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "headers/R_logo.png"